-A Complete Guide to Explore Beppu Onsen Town in Oita Japan
+A Complete Guide To Beppu Onsen Town In Oita Japan

 Beppu Travel Guide

 Located along the east coast of Oita Prefecture, Beppu is a hot spring city surrounded by beautiful sea and mountains.

 Beppu’s hot spring (onsen) gush volume is the second largest in the world, just after the Yellow Stone National Park in the United States.
 Thus, it makes Beppu become a popular onsen destination for domestic and international travelers.

 Read this Beppu Travel Guide to know the best things to do in Beppu with tips to plan a great trip here.

 Visiting Beppu, you can see the fumes and steam rising from the hot springs around the city.
 There are several local onsen bath houses in Beppu, so you can just come here and do nothing but relax in the onsen houses.

 You can find cheap bath houses ranging from 100 Yen to fancier ones in Kanawa area with 500 yen or more than 1000 yen (~$10).

 The Hells of Beppu got its name from the ancient time as people assumed it was cursed when seeing the gas and water bubbled up from the land so violently.